Now is the time to join the League of Innovative Schools.

 |Finalists and applicants are notified of status||June 15|

-Finalists will participate in one interview – one with Digital Promise staff and one with a member of the League Advisory Board.
-In addition, the Digital Promise staff may conduct interviews with district staff members.
+Finalists will participate in two interviews —one with a Digital Promise staff person and one with a member of the League Advisory Board.
+In addition, Digital Promise staff may request and conduct additional interviews with district staff members.

 |Finalist interviews must be completed by 11:59 p.m.
 PT||July 15|

 |New members and applicants are notified of status||August 1|